 It is the sense of “I”.

-The part of us that experiences duality because it acknowledges the difference between two paths – always labelling one as “this is me” and the other as “this could never be me”.
+The part of us that is constantly labeling everything as “this is me” and the other as “this could never be me”.

-Speaking metaphysically, ego is nothing but our karmic blueprint.
-We can extend it into saying, that the ego-mind is also an accumulation of our past lives.
+Speaking metaphysically, the ego is our karmic blueprint.
+Another way to put it is that the ego mind is also an accumulation of our past lives.

 Whatever karmic debts we’ve paid, have shaped our sense of right and wrong.
 Sometimes we become overly righteous and rigid because of this ego, because of these experiences.

 At other times, we are able to see the ego-mind at play in another person, because we’ve already overcome those spiritual lessons and cleared the karma.

 When someone rejects your offer for a date, but you keep chasing them, you might hear one of your friends say, “have some self-respect man!”.

 In other words, remember who YOU are in all of this.
 Don’t let someone take your peace away.

 The idea of self-respect is about realizing one’s needs and walking away from that which doesn’t fulfill us.
 Which is in alignment with healthy relationship boundaries and learning to not love too much.